sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 #### Diagnosing async flakes

-So if you’re looking at a given flaky test and trying to figure out whether it might fit into the async code category, the first question is - is it a system or feature test (aka, some kind of test that interacts with your app via the browser?).
-If it is, look for any events in it where we might not be waiting for the results
+* **Is it a system or feature test** (AKA, some kind of test that interacts with your app via the browser?).
+If it is, look for any events in it where you aren't waiting for the result before moving on.

-Also, Capybara’s screenshot saving functionality can be helpful in understanding what state the page ends up in when the test fails.
-With most capybara drivers, you're able to call `save_screenshot` at any point to save a screenshot of the page, usually both as html and a png.
-You can also use the [capybara-screenshot](https://github.com/mattheworiordan/capybara-screenshot) gem, which helps you ensure that any time a test fails, a screenshot is saved and taken.
+* **Capture some screenshots**: With most Capybara drivers, you're able to call `save_screenshot` at any point to save a screenshot of the page, usually both as html and a png.
+You can also use the [capybara-screenshot](https://github.com/mattheworiordan/capybara-screenshot) gem, which helps you ensure that any time a test fails, a screenshot is saved.

 #### Preventing async flakes